Longstanton: Hatton Family

+Village Sign

+The village sign of Longstanton erected in 1981 to mark the marriage of the Prince of Wales, features a golden hind, from the crest of the Hatton's, on top was the coat of arms of the Hatton.

+The name of Sir Francis Drake's ship, in which he sailed around the world, was changed from 'Pelican' to the 'Golden Hind' in recognition of the patronage of Sir Christopher Hatton, Lord Chancellor to Queen Elizabeth I, who was first cousin to John Hatton of Longstanton, Lord of the Manor of All Saints.
+John eldest son's Sir Thomas Hatton had a 22 acre park in the parish of All Saints surrounding his manor house, Hatton Park.

 The village was transformed by the opening of RAF Oakington in 1940, resulting in the building of three new housing estates in the village and a trebling of the population.
 Although the airfield was in Oakington, all of the hangars, housing and other buildings were in Longstanton.
 Two bomber squadrons operated from RAF Oakington for the rest of the Second World War.
 There was also a photographic reconnaissance unit and a meteorological unit for a time during the war.
 Following the end of the war, the airfield was used by transport squadrons until 1950 and then by air training schools.
 The cemetery at the church of Longstanton All Saints contains a number of graves of servicemen who died either during or after the war.
 The graves are tended by the Commonwealth War Graves Commission.

+After 1946 the older pupils went to schools elsewhere but the growth of the village soon outpaced the accommodation available.
+New buildings, called Hatton Park School, were opened in 1954 on the site of the Hattons' manor house.

 The site became an army barracks in 1975 and on its closure in 1999 most of the housing was sold to private owners.
 The barracks buildings were used from 2000 to 2010 as an Immigration Reception Centre by the Home Office.

 Government

 Longstanton has its own civil parish council with eleven parish councillors.
 Longstanton is represented on South Cambridgeshire District Council by two councillors and on Cambridgeshire County Council by one councillor for the Longstanton, Northstowe and Over electoral division.
-Longstanton is in the parliamentary constituency of South Cambridgeshire, represented in the House of Commons by Anthony Browne.
+Longstanton is in the parliamentary constituency of St Neots & Mid Cambridgeshire, represented in the House of Commons since 2024 by Ian Sollom.